Table of Contents

 I hope it will be a piece of cake for you now to wire a 220v outlet for your welder.
 But as mentioned earlier, if you are not confident enough, hire a licensed electrician.

-Keep in mind you got to purchase the breaker rated equal to or above the amp required by your welder, and the welder’s plug got to match the outlet.
+Keep in mind you have to purchase the breaker rated equal to or above the amp required by your welder, and the welder’s plug has to match the outlet.

 Not to mention, you must consider buying quality materials for this project.
 Don’t go cheap.
 You are already saving your bucks by not hiring an electrician.